All to face accountability whether judge or someone else: Firdous

 The Special Assistant said the exports of the country could not grow to the desired level as trade had slowed down in the world by three percent.
 She said the government was working to revive the manufacturing sector and would extend support to all the export oriented industries.

-Explaining the reasons for low tax collection, she said the number of industrial connections were 3.1 million while those who pay the General Sales Tax were only 40,000.
-To a question about filing of reference against judges, she said Supreme Judicial Council had issued a notice to Attorney General and other stakeholders for a hearing on June 14.
-The Supreme Judicial Council had a code of conduct and its proceedingstake place in secrecy and details were not shared with the media.
+Explaining the reasons for low tax collection, she said the number of industrial connections were 3.1 million while those who pay General Sales Tax were only 40,000.
+To a question about filing of reference against judges, she said Supreme Judicial Council had issued notice to Attorney General and other stakeholders for a hearing on June 14.
+Supreme Judicial Council had a code of conduct and its proceedings take place in secrecy and the details were not shared with the media.

+Every politician, media man and member of judiciary had to follow a code of conduct.
+In case of violation, reference could be filed against the violators of the Constitution, she added.

 Dr Firdous said the government was not concerned about the call of opposition parties for protest after Eid.
 People were supporting the government as it had undertaken reforms which were beneficial for everybody, she added.